 I received 77 responses.
 The experts’ responses I chose are included here.

-There was no rhyme or reason to how I selected the 50% I did.
+There was no rhyme or reason for how I selected the 50% I did.
 I stopped when the experts repeated answers already shared.

-Let’s start examining the pros and cons of Snapchat.
+Let’s start by examining the pros and cons of Snapchat.